drupalprojects/serial/README.txt

 Requirements
 ------------
-The CCK module (http://drupal.org/project/content) has to be installed.
+For Drupal 6 - the CCK module (http://drupal.org/project/content) has to be enabled.
+For Drupal 7 - the core Field module has to be enabled.

 Optional modules:
 * Token (http://drupal.org/project/token) - to access serial values as tokens.